Please read EVERYTHING THOROUGHLY!

 Triple Crown green initiative

-Black Diamond is the presenting sponsor for the 2018 Triple Crown!
+Marmot is the presenting sponsor for the 2019 Triple Crown!

-Drop by the Black Diamond booth to pick up a raffle ticket for some FANTASTIC custom Black Diamond/Triple Crown gear!
+Drop by the Marmot booth to pick up a raffle ticket for some FANTASTIC custom Marmot/Triple Crown gear!
 Proceeds from the raffle tickets will benefit the Southeastern Climbers' Coalition!
 Come by the booth, score a chance at a great prize and let these guys know how much you appreciate their support of the Triple Crown and your climbing access!

 Black Diamond arm wrastlin’